privacyidea/simplesamlphp-module-privacyidea/docs/privacyidea.md

 'authproc' => array(

     /**
-     * Configuration for the privacyIDEA server.
+     * Configuration for the privacyIDEA.
      */
     20 => array(
         'class'             => 'privacyidea:PrivacyideaAuthProc',

         /**
          * The URL of the privacyidea server.
-Required.
+         * Required.
          */
         'privacyideaServerURL' => 'https://your.privacyidea.server',

         /**
-        * Optionally set the privacyidea realm.
+         * Set the privacyidea realm.
+         * Optional.
          */
         'realm' => '',

         /**
          * The uidKey is the username's attribute key.
          * You can choose a single one or multiple ones.
 The first set will be used.
          * Example: 'uidKey' => array('uid', 'userName', 'uName').
+         *
          * Required.
          */
         'uidKey' => 'uid',

         /**
-         * Optionally disable SSL verification.
-This should always be enabled in a productive environment!
+         * Disable SSL verification.
          * Values should be 'true' or 'false'.
 Default is 'true'.
+         * NOTE: This should always be enabled in a productive environment!
+         *
+         * Optional.
          */
         'sslVerifyHost' => 'true',
         'sslVerifyPeer' => 'true',

         /**
+         * Specify the static password for the 'sendStaticPass' authentication flow.
+         * Required by the 'sendStaticPass' authentication flow.
+         */
+        'staticPass' => '',

+        /**
+         * Specify the username and password of your service account from privacyIDEA server.
+         * Required by the 'triggerChallenge' authentication flow.
+         */
+        'serviceAccount' => '',
+        'servicePass' => '',

+        /**
-         * Choose one of the authentication flows:
+         * Choose one of the following authentication flows:
+         *
          * 'default' - Default authentication flow.
+         *
+         * 'sendStaticPass' - If you want to use the passOnNoToken or passOnNoUser policy in privacyidea,
+         * you can use this flow, and specify a static pass which will be sent before the actual
+         * authentication to trigger the policies in privacyidea.
+         * NOTE: This 'sendStaticPass' isn't combinable with 'doEnrollToken' option.
+         * NOTE: This won't be processed if the user has a challenge-response token that were triggered before.
+         *
          * 'triggerChallenge' - Before the login interface is shown, the filter will attempt to trigger challenge-response
-         * token with the specified serviceAccount
+         * token with the specified serviceAccount.
+         *
          * Required.
          */
         'authenticationFlow' => 'default',

         /**
-         * Specify the username and password of your service account from privacyIDEA server.
+         * Set the realm for your service account.
-         * Only required if 'authSourceMode' => 'triggerChallenge'.
+         * Optional (by the 'triggerChallenge' authentication flow).
          */
-        'serviceAccount' => 'service',
-        'servicePass' => 'service',

-        /**
-         * Optionally set the realm for your service account.
-         */
         'serviceRealm' => '',

         /**
-         * If you want to use the passOnNoToken or passOnNoUser policy in privacyidea, you can set this to 'true' and specify
-         * a static pass which will be sent before the actual authentication to trigger the policies in privacyidea.
-         * NOTE: Not compatible it with 'doEnrollToken'.
-         * NOTE: This won't be processed if the user has challenge-response token that were triggered before.
-         * Optional.
-         */
-        'tryFirstAuthentication' => 'false',
-        'tryFirstAuthPass' => 'secret',

-        /**
          * Set this to 'true' if you want to use single sign on.
          * All information required for SSO will be saved in the session.
          * After logging out, the SSO data will be removed from the session.
+         *
          * Optional.
          */
         'SSO' => 'false',

         /**
-         * Optionally set a preferred token type.
+         * Set a preferred token type.
          * If the chosen token is triggered, it will be used to authenticate directly
          * without having to press the button for the type.
          * Possible values are: 'otp', 'push', 'webauthn' or 'u2f'.
 Default is 'otp'.
+         * NOTE: If the 'preferred client mode' is set on the server side, this option will be ignored.
          *
-         * NOTE: If the 'preferred_client_mode' is set on the server side, this option will be ignored.
+         * Optional.
          */
         'preferredTokenType' => '',

         /**
          * Custom hint for the OTP field.
          */
-        'otpFieldHint' => 'OTP',
+        'otpFieldHint' => 'Please enter the OTP!',

         /**
          * Enable this if a token should be enrolled for users that do not have one.
          * The value has to be 'true' or 'false'.
-         * Possible token types are 'hotp', 'totp' or 'u2f'
+         * Possible token types are 'hotp', 'totp' or 'u2f'.
-         * Optional.
          *
          * NOTE: Up from privacyIDEA v3.8.1, we recommend using the 'enroll via challenge'
          * policy instead of this feature.
+         *
+         * Optional.
          */
         'doEnrollToken' => 'false',
-        'tokenType' => 'totp',
+        'typeOfTokenToEnroll' => 'totp',

         /**
          * Other authproc filters can disable this filter.